 You need some fun, right?

-The goal of the International Programs are to assist international students in developing friendships with other students, NNU faculty, and American families living in the area, and to facilitate a rewarding and enjoyable experience of cultural exchange.
+The goal of the International Programs is to assist international students in developing friendships with other students, NNU faculty, and American families living in the area, and to facilitate a rewarding and enjoyable experience of cultural exchange.

 Conversation Partner Experience

-Conversation Partner Program is designed to match international students and English language learners with an American student with whom they meet once a week to practice English skills, share culture, and have fun building a friendship.
+The Conversation Partner Program is designed to match international students and English language learners with an American student with whom they meet once a week to practice English skills, share culture, and have fun building a friendship.
 American students or English language learners who are interested in being a conversation partner should visit NNU's Cross Cultural page to sign up for a Level 1: Conversation Partner experience.
-After you sign up and enrolled in the lab, a partner will be assinged to via email.
+After you sign up and are enrolled in the lab, a partner will be assinged to you via email.
 Please make arragements to connect at a time and place that works for both of you.

 Northwest Nazarene University is located 20 minutes from Boise, the state capital of Idaho.
 Boise offers all of the conveniences and entertainment of a metropolitan city with small-town friendliness, providing the opportunity to become immersed in American culture.
 The Treasure Valley, which includes Nampa and Boise, enjoys a mild climate year-round.
 The surrounding landscape of mountains, rivers, forests, and canyons offers diverse and unique recreational opportunities.

 Historical Sites & Museums